Geospatial Data Science for Public Health Surveillance

 Dengue nowcasting by combining official and alternative data sources

-We decided to investigate alternative data sources to complement official surveillance data to produce more accurate dengue predictions that help support decision-making
+We decided to investigate alternative data sources to complement official surveillance data to produce more accurate predictions that help support decision-making

 Fritz et al., Nature Sustainability, 2019